wrld3d/wrld-indoor-maps-api/TUTORIAL.md

 #### <a name="create-indoor-map-level"/>Create an indoor map level

-We’ve now got a georeferenced floor plan image, and we’re ready to begin tracing the indoor map features for a building level.
+We’ve now got a georeferenced floor plan image, and we’re ready to begin tracing the indoor map features for a single building level.
+For the purposes of this tutorial, we're tracing the westport house floor that houses the eeGeo offices -- this is the second level.

 - Set the opacity on your floor plan image layer fully opaque once more.
 - Create a new QGIS layer via Layer > Create Layer > New Shapefile Layer.